 CALL OUR NEW NUMBER +61 3 8609 1528!!

-Crouched behind an unassuming streetscape of heritage brick edwardian cottages in Brunswick, lies the Lantern-Jettty House.
-Designed with incredibly stringent heritage controls in place, the Lantern-Jetty House is a clever partial restoration and addition of one of these unique modest brick cottages.
+Crouched behind an unassuming streetscape of heritage brick Edwardian cottages in Brunswick, lies Lantern House.
+Designed with incredibly stringent heritage controls in place, the Lantern House is a clever partial restoration and addition of one of these unique modest brick cottages.